barryclark/jekyll-now/about.md

 ### More Information

-The Haufe Group stands for integrated cloud and desktop solutions in the areas of taxation, legal, bookkeeping, learning, and talent management It is a leading media and software vendor for professional online portals, e-procurement, online communities, and human resource & organizational development solutions.
+The Haufe Group stands for integrated cloud and desktop solutions in the areas of taxation, legal, bookkeeping, learning, and talent management.
+It is a leading media and software vendor for professional online portals, e-procurement, online communities, and human resource & organizational development solutions.

 The main target groups are large and midsize firms, small businesses and freelancers, tax advisers and lawyers, the public sector, real estate agents, and nonprofit organizations.
 A number of our brands – Haufe, Haufe Academy, and Lexware – are market leaders in these target groups.